-If you were to ask a thousand practice owners what they need to grow their dental practice, odds are that 999 of them would come back with the same answer: “We need to increase the number of new patients.”
+If you were to ask a thousand dental practice owners what they need to increase practice profitability, odds are that 999 of them would come back with the same answer: “We need to increase the number of new patients.”
 And they wouldn’t be completely wrong.

 But they wouldn’t be completely right either.
 New patients are a necessary part of practice growth, but they’re only one little part—and far from the most important part.
-Practice growth, or profitability, is the result of many different moving pieces.
+Making your dental practice profitable is the result of many different moving pieces.

 Of course, it’s not very helpful to just say “it’s complicated,” no matter how true.
 So we’ve broken down all those moving parts into what we call the Dental Intelligence Profitability Formula: